Victorian Railways Y class: Preservation

 Y108 is on static display at the Newport Railway Museum.

 Y109/Y413 was acquired by Steamrail Victoria in the 1980s and moved to Ballarat East Locomotive Depot, where parts were used in the restoration of Y112.
 The remains were acquired by the Australian Railway Historical Society and donated to the Millewa Pioneer Park at Meringur in 2008.

 Y112 was withdrawn from service in 1961 and stored at Newport Workshops awaiting scrapping until 1966, when Bill Roff, in dual roles of the Mayor of Ballarat and President of the Ballarat Historical Society, arranged for the engine to be transferred to Ballarat and was preserved on a plinth outside the Ballarat railway station.
 During its time on the plinth the engine featured a single smoke box door handle rather than two, because scrapping had already started when the engine was rescued.
+When the restoration started, the welded-shut firebox door was removed, and the original steam gauge, various handles and other components were discovered stored in the firebox.
 It was purchased by the Ballarat Historical Society and is now owned by Ballarat's Sovereign Hill Museum.
 The locomotive was leased to Steamrail Victoria and restored to operational condition with the help of West Coast Railway.
 It was returned to service in 1996 and operates occasional rail tours.